kujobark/kawtutor/Kaw-Companion-Architecture-Guide.md

 # Chapter 15 — AI Contextualization

-Artificial intelligence serves as the final communication component within the governed instructional architecture.
+Artificial intelligence serves as the final communication component within the governed Observation & Instructional Architecture.

 Its responsibility is not to determine instruction.